Balint-H/blender-mjcf/README.md

 # Motivation
 MuJoCo scene construction lacks a convenient 3D GUI you can use to compose hierarchies, edit meshes, or add elements.
-Although Blender is not a proper CAD software it is really smooth to extend with scripts, and quickly align a scene.
+Although Blender is not a proper CAD software it is really smooth to extend with scripts, and aligning scenes with it is a quick and flexible process.

 # Installation